pvoisin/test-arcade/CONTRIBUTING.md

 Then add your personal patterns to `~/.gitignore_global`.

 This keeps the project's `.gitignore` focused on project-specific artifacts while allowing each contributor to customize their own environment without affecting others.

-## Code Style

-Please ensure your code follows Python best practices and is well-documented.

 ## Testing